srinikandula/ulip-backend/README.md

        1. Go to the backend directory.
        2. Install all packages from npm i
        3. Run backend from node index.js
-6. How to use Frontend:-
+6.How to use Frontend:-
        1. Go to the frontend directory.
        2. Install all packages from npm i - - force
        3. Install an additional package from  npm i engine.io-parser@5.2.1 --force
        4. Run frontend from ng serve
        5. The frontend is running at port 4200 7.Direction for the Backend:-
-       1. Creating user : Make a POST request curl  -X POST \
+       1.Creating user : Make a POST request curl  -X POST \
            'http://localhost:5000/user/signup' \
            --header 'Accept: /' \
            --header 'Content-Type: application/json' \
            --data-raw '{

                         "username":"ser",
                         "name":"name",
                         "password":"12345678",
                         "contactNo":"9999999999",
                         "email":"amankumar@gmail.com"
                        }'
-       2. Go to the frontend to login with the given credentials:
+        2.Go to the frontend to login with the given credentials:
            Username:user,
            Password:12345678
            (You can set your own username and password while creating a user.)
 8.Making a ULIP request
-       1. Create an API Key from  frontend and copy passkey and secret key as  api-key and seckey from the frontend and do the following API request.
-          i.
-The CURL code for making a POST request at VAHAAN
+       1. Create an API Key from  frontend and copy passkey and secret key as  api-key and seckey from the frontend and do the following API request. i.The CURL code for making a POST request at VAHAAN

             curl --location 'http://localhost:5000/aping/ulip/v1.0.0/VAHAN/01' \
             --header 'Accept: application/json' \